bokeneko/smap-coding-challenge/REPORT.md

 ### Name of custom command for import

 Name of custom command for import is changed to "import\_data".
-This is because "import" is reserved word, and cause an following error
+This is because "import" is reserved word, and it causes an following error for my test implementation.

 ```
 Traceback (most recent call last):